In the Torah world of recent generations, a true revolution has taken place.

 Ask questions

-Make an effort to understand
+Struggle to understand

-Today, by contrast, the path is shorter:
+Today, however, the path is shorter:

 But the cost is hidden from view.

-Over time, a situation arises in which:
+Over time, a situation develops in which:

 The student understands the explanation